rtrvrtg/Plain-Response/README.md

 This function is called whenever the browser is resized, so any images with an originalsrc variable are dynamically reloaded.
 Same happens when the page is loaded.

+### Why this implementation of Flexible Images

+Since I developed this theme for a presentation, I didn't want to prevent the user from setting it up for themselves by making it hard to install.
+I figured the .htaccess based approach a lot of other flexible image techniques use was too technical and esoteric to be accessible to a lot of theme developers.

+To this end, I chose a method that was probably not the most ideal, but is probably a lot easier for people to get started with.
+It still uses Drupal's standard image style API, and having all the functionality baked into the theme should make it a lot simpler for themers to get started with it.

 ## License

 Plain Response: a simple responsive theme for Drupal 7